Tuesday, July 11, 2023

 8. Prepare Your Classroom to enhance your student’s learning.

 9. How To Access Your Students’ Progress- Since students learn in different ways, they must be tested in different ways to find out if they have learned the information taught in class.
-Here are a few suggestions for your students to do that might come in handy for reading comprehension and assessment activities.
+Here are a few suggestions for your students to do that might come in handy reading comprehension and assessment activities and How To Review Material.

 10. Discipline- Having a well behaved classroom is critical for proper learning.
 For the students to learn to their fullest potential they need an environment that is quiet, without distractions, and organized.
 Discipline is crucial in a classroom and all catechists must know how to keep disruptive behavior down to a minimum.
 When establishing classroom rules you should identify behavioral expectations for your classroom to promote a positive environment.
 Catechists must also use good behavior classroom strategies and games which is an approach to help manage classrooms behaviors with rewards to children for displaying appropriate on-task behaviors during instructional times.
 When behaviors become a problem in a classroom an effective strategy is to implement a behavior contract.